 You can freeze mashed potatoes in a freezer safe container for up to a month.
 Any longer and ice crystals may form, changing the texture and flavor of the dish.

 You can reheat mashed potatoes in the microwave, oven or on the stove.
 To reheat in the microwave, stir in a bit of milk and microwave in one minute intervals, stirring in between until heated through.
 To reheat in the oven, stir in some liquid, spread them out in a baking dish, cover tightly and bake at 350 until heated through.
 On the stovetop, add a splash of liquid and gently heat over low.
 Stir occasionally until hot.

 What to serve with red mashed potatoes

 Mashed potatoes make a crowd-pleasing side for almost any meal.
 I highly recommend trying this recipe with my Garlic Herb Crusted Roast Beef or Beer Braised Short Ribs.
-I also love it with roast chicken or pork chops.
+I also love it with roast chicken or Brown Sugar Marinated Pork Chops.